-Overall, between 1975 and 2012, Social Security remained the primary source of retiree income, and the share of income from pensions increased (Figure 3).
+Overall, between 1975 and 2013, Social Security remained the primary source of retiree income, and the share of income from pensions increased (Figure 3).
 As far back as the CPS has data, Social Security benefits have been the most important source of retiree income, having typically accounted for more than half of annual income for retirees as a group.
-In 2012, 58 percent of retiree income was Social Security benefits-not much changed from the 54 percent in 1975.
-The second most important source of retiree income in 2012 was pension income, with 27 percent of income coming from pensions (both DB and DC), about equally
+In 2013, 57 percent of retiree income was Social Security benefits-up only slightly from the 54 percent in 1975.
+The second most important source of retiree income in 2013 was pension income, with 27 percent of income coming from pensions (both DB and DC), about equally